 How do I access my library account?

 You may check your own library account to renew materials and to verify outstanding, reserved and overdue items as well as any accumulated fines/fees.
 Accounts may be accessed with a proper Personal Identification Number (PIN) at any library terminal or remotely through the B&ECPL's website.
-Patrons must appear in person to select their own PIN when registering for this service.
+Patrons must have a PIN when registering for this service.
+To create or reset a PIN, click here.
 The B&ECPL does not keep PINs on record.

 How to apply for a library card